Alternate Pathway to Subspecialty Certification

 An application form must be submitted to the ABR before a decision can be made regarding a candidate's

 qualifications.
 The application window for this pathway is February 1 through April 30.
-The application form is available here.
+The application for the August 2024 exam is available here.

 Candidates with approved applications are eligible for the initial certification computer-based subspecialty exam in the